carolinafdezp/style_transfering/README.md

 ## Training

-The decoder is trainned to reduce the total, which is a weighted sum of the content loss and style loss.
+The decoder is trainned to reduce the total loss, which is a weighted sum of the content loss and style loss.

 Example of training: